kth-me/CloudTools/README.md

 - JetBrains (TBD due to Language and interface limitations)

 ## Compatiable/Supported Git repos
 By having the tool compatible with numerous Git repos this will allow for company to configure prefence of code repos and allow fast mirroring.
-Below is the list of states of what repos are or are not compatiable or in progress:
+Below is the list of what repositories are in progress or planned for future integrations:
 - Git
 - GitLab
 - GitHub
 - BitBucket
 - Azure Devops
 - AWS CodeCommit

 Upon Git Mirroring and project management has been established, Team will most likely expand allowing for features to be assigned to developers.
+Specific branches of this open source project will use this mirroring to automate distribution amongst the public repos.

 ## Compatiable/Supported Cloud Services